 Our suggestion?
 Use a tool like Baremetrics to track your subscription and bring you detailed-insights to grow your company.
 Baremetrics can connect straight to your payment gateway, such as Stripe, and gather data about your customers and their behavior into a clear dashboard.

-Metrics, dunning, engagement tools, and customer analytics are all available via Baremetrics.
+Dunning, 26 metrics, engagement tools, and customer analytics are all available via Baremetrics.
 MRR, ARR, LTV, total number of customers, total expenditures, and quick ratio are just a few of Baremetrics measures’ indicators.